teaching-repositories/cloudcore/docs/policies/asset_mgmt.md

 - IT Management
 - Risk Management
 - Asset Inventory
-description: '# Asset Inventory Management  You can''t protect what you can''t see.'
+description: 'Asset Inventory Management  You can''t protect what you can''t see.'
 title: Asset Management
 ---